VariantSync/VEVOS_Simulation/README.md

 An evolution step describes a commit-sized change to the input software product line, and is defined by the (child) commit performing a change to a previous (parent) commit.
 Note that the evolution steps are not ordered because commits in the input product-line repository might not have been ordered as the commits might have been extracted from different branches.
 Alternatively, we can also request a continuous history of evolution steps instead of an unordered set.
-Therefore, a `SequenceExtractor` is used to determine how the successfully extracted commits should ordered.
+Therefore, a `SequenceExtractor` is used to determine how the successfully extracted commits should be ordered.
 In this example, we use the `LongestNonOverlappingSequences` extractor to sort the commits into one single continuous history.
 Nevertheless, merge commits and error commits (where VEVOS/Extraction failed) are excluded from the history and thus, the returned list of commits has gaps.
 Because of these gaps, we obtain a list of sub-histories, where each sub-history is continuous but sub-histories are divided by merge and error commits.